arowM/elm-chat-scenario/README.md

 # elm-chat-scenario

+A set of modules for Conversational User Interface.
+`Elm-chat-scenario` mainly consist of following three modules.

-A type safe DSL for CLI or Conversational User Interface.
+* `Chat.Scenario`: A type safe DSL for chat scenario.
+* `Chat.InputArea`: A set of functions for user input area.
+* `Chat.Balloon`: A set of functions for message balloons.

+Each module also provides default CSS in a manner of [elm-css](https://github.com/rtfeldman/elm-css).

 ## Sample application